 Pay Policy Statement

-We recognise two trade unions (Unison and Unite the Union) and work closely in partnership with them both across a range of issues, from policy development to individual employee cases.
-We consult and negotiate together, meeting regularly as groups or one to ones.
-Trade union colleagues are invited to attend various meetings which help develop our future strategy such as the budget, organisational change and project management.
+We recognise and work in partnership with two trade unions, Unison and Unite the Union.
+We work with them across a range of issues, from policy development to individual employee cases.
+We consult and negotiate together, with regular meetings as groups or one to ones.
+Trade union colleagues attend various meetings which help develop our future strategy such as the budget, organisational change and project management.

-In order for Trade Unions to actively participate in these initiatives they need time and our commitment to this is set out in the Trade Union Facilities Agreement.
+In order for Trade Unions to take part in these initiatives they need time, and our commitment to this is set out in the Trade Union Facilities Agreement.

-We fully endorse the ACAS code which sets out the right to time off for union duties and believes that the most efficient and cost effective way to support employee relations is to have dedicated paid trade union branch secretaries.
+We fully endorse the ACAS code which sets out the right to time off for union duties.
+The most efficient and cost effective way to support employee relations is to have dedicated paid trade union branch secretaries.
 This enables a planned approach which facilitates early discussion about cases and issues which might otherwise end in costly litigation.
 Dedicated trade union officials are able to give high quality representation and contributions from an early stage which is in everyone's interest.

 Relevant Union officials